bobbybudnick/SFS-Infrastructure/README.md

 Loops start when devices share VLANs with multiple connections to router.

 35. Further switch improvements
-More network segmentation is ideally needed against internet intruders.
+More network segmentation is ideally needed against Internet intruders.
 Smart managed plus 8 port gs108e is a good choice.
 3 switches are needed with initial thoughts.
 CC Independence/management/backup with decomissioned administration for CC Liberty.